sysadmin-sergey/TwoButtonVerilogSimon/README.md

 # Two Button Verilog Simon

 This repository was made for an Honors Contract for a class.
-These verilog files (\*.v) can be compiled together and will result in a program file utilizing two buttons.
+These verilog files (\*.v) can be compiled together and will result in a simon game that uses two buttons.

 # TwoToFour.diff